By the Way: Writing and composition

-According to the 2010 book, The Red Hot Chili Peppers: An Oral/Visual History, Frusciante had originally intended for the album to be very different from how it was eventually completed.
-Frusciante wanted an album of two different types of songs: songs that were more "English-sounding" and melodic, and songs that were more influenced by punk rock.
-Frusciante's punk inspiration came from listening to music by The Damned and Discharge, among others.
+According to the 2010 book, An Oral/Visual History by the Red Hot Chili Peppers, Frusciante had originally intended for the album to be very different from how it was eventually completed.
+He wanted an album of two different types of songs: songs that were more "English-sounding" and melodic, and songs that were more influenced by punk rock.
+Frusciante's punk inspiration came from listening to music by the Damned and Discharge, among others.
 Rick Rubin was not familiar with the latter bands and sound and thought that the melodic songs were original and more exciting, causing the band to focus mostly on the melodic material.
 However, one punk rock-influenced song was recorded during these sessions, "Body of Water", but did not make the final cut and was instead included on "The Zephyr Song" single.
-Many of the more melodic inspired songs came from Frusciante listening to The Beach Boys and The Beatles, along with doo-wop groups and their harmonies.
-Frusciante said he listened to Emerson, Lake & Palmer every day during the recording of By the Way.
+Many of the more melodic inspired songs came from Frusciante listening to the Beach Boys and the Beatles, along with doo-wop groups and their harmonies.
+He listened to Emerson, Lake & Palmer every day during the recording of By the Way.
+Frusciante also drew inspiration from synth-pop artists, using his guitar to emulate the melodies of Kraftwerk, the Human League, Gary Numan, Orchestral Manoeuvres in the Dark, and Depeche Mode.
+He explained to LA Weekly, "I was finding that people who were programming synthesizers in this early electronic music were playing in a very minimal way, where every single note means something new and every note builds on what the last notes were doing."

 These new styles as well as Frusciante being especially prolific during this era came to alienate bassist Flea, who had wanted the band to return to its earlier funk-influenced sound.
 Frusciante felt the band had already thoroughly explored funk and was more interested in creating something new for the band.
 According to Kiedis, Flea felt his voice wasn't being heard, and there was a point where he considered leaving the band.
 While speaking to Swedish newspaper Aftonbladet, Frusciante mentioned that he listened to guitarists such as John McGeoch for his work on the Magazine's and Siouxsie and the Banshees' albums including Juju, Adrian Fisher of Sparks for Kimono My House, Johnny Marr of the Smiths, Vini Reilly of the Durutti Column and Keith Levene of Public Image Limited.
 He also credits XTC singer/guitarist Andy Partridge in the 2002 issue of Total Guitar for being an influence on his guitar work for the album.